 The applicant’s gross monthly available income must not exceed $2,313/month (2019).
 Gross income is not the same as taxable income—Social Security taxes, Medicare Part B premiums, and employee portion of health insurance premiums, are not deducted from gross income.

 If the applicant’s income exceeds the designated limit, a Qualified Income Trust (QIT) must be created and funded to facilitate Medicaid eligibility.
 This is one reason why a good, current durable power of attorney is necessary as you age.

 The income of the spouse staying at home (the “community spouse”) is not included in determining benefits for the applicant.
 He or she can have unlimited income.
 However, if the community spouse’s gross income is below a certain level ($2,030/m in 2018), the community spouse will be allowed to divert some of the applicant’s income for his or her own financial needs.
 This is known as the spousal diversion.

 Assets and Medicaid

 As Medicaid is a “needs-based” program, most individuals applying for benefits can only have $2,000 in countable assets.
 The community spouse is allowed to have $123,600 (2018) in countable assets.
-If both spouses are institutionalized, only $3,000 in countable assets is allowed between them.
+If both spouses are institutionalized and applying for Medicaid, only $3,000 in countable assets are allowed between them.